 Exxon Mobil asked the bank’s investment dispute panel for $12 billion for the seizure of its Cerro Negro facilities in the Orinoco Basin under then-President Hugo Chavez.
 The panel awarded $1.4 billion, a decision that was appealed by Venezuela.

-The decision was celebrated in Caracas, where the socialist government is facing a cash shortfall triggered by collapsing oil production
+The Washington-based panel issued a ruling Friday that annulled most of the overall $1.6 billion judgment against Venezuela.
+The decision was celebrated in Caracas, where the socialist government is facing a cash shortfall triggered by collapsing oil production.

 A lawyer for Venezuela said the decision was “correct and courageous.”
 Exxon Mobil did not immediately respond to a request for comment.